kmlawson/skills-in-transnational-history/seminars.md

 \pagebreak

-**Suggestions for Play and Exploration**

-* [Why All World Maps Are Wrong](https://www.youtube.com/watch?v=kIID5FDi2JQ) - watch this nicely composed Vox video on projections, and check out this [XKCD comic](https://xkcd.com/977/) on map projections.
-* Play with the Mercator project and [nation sizes here](https://thetruesize.com/).
-*  [Stanford Spatial History - Gallery of Projects](http://web.stanford.edu/group/spatialhistory/cgi-bin/site/gallery.php) - Visit this gallery of projects and examine a few of them for possible inspiration.
-Note that some of them merely have screenshots (many of them were once interactive with the plug-in Flash, which is no longer supported by its developers) and reflect on the problem of technological obsolescence on the web.
-* Think about historical works that have impressed you or which you think are important for your area of interest.
-Are there aspects or sources which are or might benefit from a more spatially explicit approach?
-Do the works make use of maps or spatial visualization in an effective way?
-Could they have?
-If so, how might it have been done?
-What sources in your area of interest might lend themselves well to *heuristic* or *analytical* or *illustrative* use of maps and GIS?
-* If your chosen readings for presentations include work that use analytic GIS techniques or spatial statistics, look up the method that was used and read more about it.
-Find out if/how the method can be done within QGIS, evaluate the strengths or weaknesses of the method.
-What kinds of assumptions does it make or other problems may arise?
-* Look up one or more of the source bases used in some of the reading selections for presentations.
-Are any of them available online and easily accessible?
-Are sources like it or of the same type or class available in your area of interest and easily accessible?
-How might you get a hold of them for use in your own research?
-* Start thinking about your first assessment and come up with half a dozen possible ideas to explore.
-Start chasing down information for it, or putting in inter-library loan requests if required.
-* If you don't have it yet, apply for a SCONUL card in the library to help you get access to other large research libraries in the area.
-Consider getting a reader card at the National Library of Scotland and read up on the procedure for the use of the library, which is in Edinburgh.
-* Look to the weeks ahead and identify techniques or skills that you think you might be especially interested in.
-Jump ahead and start learning in that area.

-\newpage

 ## Week 2 - QGIS: Basics and Georeferencing Historical Maps

 We will open today with a discussion of some basic GIS terminology, concepts, and the components which are required for using GIS software.
 We will discuss the readings and have presentations on some applications of GIS in historical scholarship.
 We will then use most of the remainder of the time to work on learning the basic functionality of QGIS and the georeferencing of historical maps, which is a common task for many history projects.
 We will set aside class time to further talk about the first assessment, the expectations and share thoughts on what you wish to do in this regard.